 Ducati Panigale V4 R is LEGO set 42107-1.
-It has a score of 89.
-This is average compared to all other sets.
-The set is recommended by 3 reviews, based on 3 scored reviews and 8 reviews total.
-It is ranked in the top 18.45% scored sets on Brick Insights.
+It has a score of 91.
+This is good compared to all other sets.
+The set is recommended by 6 reviews, based on 3 scored reviews and 10 reviews total.
+It is ranked in the top 6.15% scored sets on Brick Insights.
 We know this set was released in 2020, and it is categorised in Technic.

 Some of these links are affiliate links.
 When you click through to purchase something, Brick Insights gets a couple of cents.
 It helps cover some of the costs of running the site.
 Thanks!